timoooo/DQN_agent/README.md

-# DQN_agent
+# DQN_agent_bechmark

-This repository contains the DQN agent used in my master this.
-Might apply it to different video games and improve it further.
+This repository contains the code used to create and evaluate the DQN Agents discussed in my Master Thesis.